nku-zhichengzhang/MPOT/README.md

 # SCRIPTS of PRTrack
+## Preparation
+Download the pretrained model from google drive [google](https://drive.google.com/file/d/1RMlu6XDMizCNmZ9zNLE8w7N3JNKgeejZ/view?usp=drive_link) and place it at './ckpt/'.

 ## Running
 You can easily train and evaluate the model by running the script below.

-You can include more details such as epoch, , etc. Please refer to `config.yaml`.
+You can include more details such as epoch, milestone, learning_rate, etc. Please refer to `config_train.yaml`.

 ~~~~
 python train.py --cfg ./configs/config_train.yaml